 Strengthens Bones

-Immense amounts of calcium, iron and vitamins in agathi leaves are valuable in fortifying the bones and reduces the risk of osteoporosis and arthritis in older people.
-Regular addition of this nutrient-dense leaves prevent fragile bones, improves bone mineral density and support bone health.
+Immense amounts of calcium, iron, and vitamins in agathi leaves are valuable in fortifying the bones and reducing the risk of osteoporosis and arthritis in older people.
+Regular addition of these nutrient-dense leaves prevents fragile bones, improves bone mineral density and supports bone health.
 Also Read: World Osteoporosis Day: 5 Ways To Stay Healthy With Osteoporosis

 Conclusion: